Wasserstein Gradients for the Temporal Evolution of Probability Distributions: Applications

-Figure \ref{fig:inc_data} reveals not much variation in the income distributions over time except around 2008.
-The estimated Wasserstein temporal gradients (with bandwidths 1.99, 1.90, 1.75 and 1.74 years for the four periods, respectively, chosen by cross validation, see Section \ref{sec:simu} and time increment $\tmincEst=0.33$ years) demonstrate how the income of poor, middle-class and rich households evolves in detail for the four periods in Figure \ref{fig:inc_wtg}.
+Figure~\ref{fig:inc_data} reveals not much variation in the income distributions over time except around 2008.
+The estimated Wasserstein temporal gradients as per \eqref{eq:wtgEst} (with bandwidths $\bw=1.99$, 1.55, 1.50 and 1.50 years for the four periods, respectively, chosen by cross validation, see Section~\ref{sec:simu} and time increment $\tmincEst=\bw$) demonstrate how the income of poor, middle-class and rich households evolved for the four periods in Figure~\ref{fig:inc_wtg}.
+The Wasserstein temporal gradients for the ending years of each period cannot be well estimated due to the relative large value of $\tmincEst$, and hence the results for 2000, ``2010 pop00'', ``2013'' and 2016 are not displayed.
 Since the local Fr\'echet regression has increased variance near endpoints, the estimated Wasserstein temporal gradients on the two ends of each period are somewhat unreliable.

-It can be seen in Figure \ref{fig:inc_wtg} that for the period 1994--2000, if keeping the same rank, incomes of all households increased almost throughout, except for relatively poor households whose incomes tended to decrease in 2000.
-Incomes of households earning more than \$150,000 US dollars per year increased much faster than the other income.
+It can be seen in Figure~\ref{fig:inc_wtg} that for the period 1994--1999, incomes of households at the same percentile levels increased almost throughout, except for relatively poor households whose incomes tended to decrease in 1999.
+Incomes of households earning more than \$150,000 per year increased much faster than the other incomes.
 For the second period 2001--2010, the economic status of the lower and middle earners was stable in the first three years, rose in 2004--2006, and then declined starting in 2007.
-Higher incomes declined until 2002, and beginning in 2003, a divide manifested itself in the higher income levels: The lower tier of higher incomes was associated with declining income, whereas the higher tier was associated with increasing income, except for 2008 and 2009.
-Note that in 2008 and 2009, all household incomes tended to decrease, coinciding with the financial crisis.
+Higher incomes declined until 2002, and beginning in 2003, a divide manifested itself in the higher income levels: The lower tier of higher incomes was associated with declining income, whereas the higher tier was associated with increasing income, except for 2007 and 2008.
+Note that in 2007 and 2008, all household incomes tended to decrease, coinciding with the financial crisis.
 For the last two periods, it can be seen that household incomes gradually recovered from the crisis.
-While top incomes above 240,000 US dollars always gained, households with relatively low incomes did not recover until 2014.
+While top incomes above 240,000 US dollars always gained, households with relatively low incomes did not recover until around 2014.